40H WILDERNESS FIRST AID + CPR C

 40 hour Wilderness First Aid Certification is the standard for outdoor and wilderness adventure guides including assistant overnight sea kayak guides.

-If you hold a current wilderness first aid certificate with a recognized first aid provider, you can join the the first three days of the course and receive a re-certification from the Red Cross.
-Our re-certification is $269+gst, follow the link here to sign up.
+If you hold a current wilderness first aid certificate with a recognized first aid provider, you can re certify with us for a discounted re-certification rate.
+Please get in touch.

 The 40 hour and 20 hour course are run in conjunction, and share the same first 3 days.
 Following the weekend the 40 hour course will specifically go more in depth into splinting, longer term care scenarios (over 24 hours from medical aid), monitoring of vital signs and packaging scenarios.
 Other advanced skills including how to rule out spinal injuries, reducing dislocations, and realigning fractures.